startreedata/pinot-quickstart/README.md

     -exec
 ```

-Once added, the OFFLINE table will not have any data.
+The OFFLINE table has no data.
 Let's add data in the next step.

-### Step 4 - Load the Movies Table
+#### Step 4: Load data into the movies table

-We again leverage the `pinot-admin.sh` CLI to load data into an OFFLINE table.
+To load data into the OFFLINE table, run the following:

 ```bash
 docker exec -it pinot-controller ./bin/pinot-admin.sh \